July 29, 2020

 4. Help them develop their emotional awareness

 Friendships and interactions with others often trigger big feelings and emotions.
 Help your child name and recognise these including jealousy, frustration, embarrassment, disappointment etc. ‘I wonder if you might be feeling jealous of your brother…let’s talk about what that feels like’, ‘I wonder if you might be feeling disappointed about not being invited to the party…’.
 Learning to name and understand big emotions will help them respond to the inevitable ups and downs of friendships.
+Empathy is a skill which is important for Children to acknowledge, understand and implement in their friendships to create a successful bond.
+Empathy allows them to develop their own emotional awareness as well as their emotional intelligence.

 5. Allow conflict